1970 Pacific typhoon season: Typhoon Billie (Loleng)

 Typhoon Billie formed in the Philippine Sea as a weak depression.
 It intensified while heading northwards, becoming a tropical storm on the 23rd, a typhoon on the 25th, and reaching its maximum intensity of 110-knot winds and a 945-millibar central pressure as it passed the Ryukyu Islands on the 27th.
 The storm brushed South Korea as a category-1-equivalent typhoon on the 29th before making landfall in North Korea on the 30th.
 The remnants of Billie dissipated over the Sino-Soviet border shortly after.

 Typhoon Clara

 Tropical Storm Clara developed on August 26 southeast of Japan from an upper tropospheric circulation that separated from the Mid-Pacific trough.
 It quickly strengthened, and became a typhoon on the 27th at 31.9º North, one of only 16 Western Pacific typhoons to reach that strength north of 30ºN.
 Clara peaked at 95 mph before coming close to Japan, when a shortwave trough forced it sharply eastward.
 The storm maintained its intensity until becoming extratropical on September 3.
 An interesting fact about Clara was a reconnaissance mission flown into Hurricane Dot in the central Pacific also flew into Clara on the same flight, an unusual accomplishment not normally seen.

 Tropical Depression Miding

+Tropical Depression Miding was a short-lived tropical cyclone that formed in the Western Pacific.
+It moved in a generally southwestern direction.
+Due to its brief existence and offshore track, Miding caused no significant damage to any land areas.
+It primarily affected open waters, producing rough seas and gusty winds near its path.